Hyperpigmentation: The Dark Side of the Sun

 “Protecting your skin is the best beauty investment,” says Rhea.
 And it doesn’t have to cost a fortune.
 Let’s review the basics:

 - Avoid sun exposure.
-Use a mineral sunscreen with an SPF of at least 30, 365 days a year.
+Use a mineral sunscreen with a minimum of SPF 30, 365 days a year.
 Reapply after swimming or sweating, and at least every two hours.

 - During the day, apply antioxidants, especially Vitamin C, in conjunction with sunscreen.
-Apply your antioxidants first, then SPF.
+Our genius mineral sunscreen formulas contain Vitamins C, E and other powerful antioxidants for even better protection.

 - Don’t pick at your skin!
 Leave any treatment of spots, scabs, or acne to the experts.